• XARAGUA

 ARTICLE I — FOUNDING MANDATE

-§1.1 The Sovereign Leadership Institute (SLI) is hereby constituted as an official subdivision of the Université du Xaragua, falling under the full juridical protection of the Supreme Law on Ecclesiastical Education and Strategic Autonomy (Enacted May 2025).
+§1.1 The Sovereign Leadership Institute (SLI) is hereby constituted as an official subdivision of the Université du Xaragua, falling under the full juridical protection of the Supreme Law.

 §1.2 The Institute operates under direct constitutional authority as a sovereign faculty for: